 Where Geriatric Medical Assistants Work

-Skills for Geriatric Medical Assistants
+Medical Assistant’s Skills for Managing Geriatric Patients

 Empathy is the ability to sense suffering, compassion is the willingness to help.
 The elderly are particularly vulnerable, and they need strong support from medical assistants who are willing to go the extra mile.

-Seniors are from a simpler time.
+Geriatric patients are from a simpler time.
 Their perspective is different than those who have decades of life ahead of them.
 That doesn’t mean that they don’t want to learn new things or be attentive to details, but for the elderly, simple information is more actionable.

 Aging causes both physical and cognitive decline.
-While some seniors are acutely aware of these changes, others are dangerously less cognizant.
+While some geriatric patients are acutely aware of these changes, others are dangerously less cognizant.
 Octogenarians may say they take their medications as prescribed, but they may not recognize they have a memory impairment.
 Medical assistants need to be aware of subtle behaviors that indicate they need to dig further when investigating symptoms.

 Did learning about managing geriatric patients interest you?
 Interested in working with colleagues that want to help their patients stay healthy?
 Ready for an exciting new career in the medical assisting field?
 PCI Health Training Center’s Medical Assistant programs prepares a graduate to work as an entry-level Medical Assistant.
 Within this general career category there are several specialty areas, including Medical Administrative Office Assistant, Clinic Assistant, Clinic Tech, Medical Office Manager, Phlebotomist and Physical Therapy Aide in a doctor’s office, clinic or hospital out-patient clinic.
 Contact PCI Health Training Center for more information on how to become a medical assistant and start a rewarding career today.